Waterworks-Lamson Litespeed F 4/5/6 Fly Reel Review

 Fully machined and featuring an extremely open, airy design, the new Litespeed F is easily one of the most gorgeous reels I've ever owned.
-It's available in a Fuego and Whiskey color scheme, the latter of which is what I purchased.
-Although the pictures looked stunning enough to prompt me to buy one, in person the reel is even better.
+It's available in Fuego or Whiskey color schemes, the latter of which I purchased.
+The reel looks stunning in pictures but indeed looks even better in person!

-I love a lightweight fly reel, especially when it comes to lighter line weights.
-Despite the new F being larger in diameter than the now-discontinued G5 Litespeed, weight has actually been reduced.
-To compare some of the specs (F vs. G5): Diameter 3.75 vs. 3.63; Width 1.0 vs. 1.03; Weight (ounces) 3.65 vs. 4.19.
+I love a lightweight fly reel, especially for lighter line weights.
+The new F is larger in diameter than the now-discontinued G5 Litespeed, but weight has actually been reduced.
+To compare some of the specs (F vs. G5): diameter (inches) 3.75" vs. 3.63"; width 1.0" vs. 1.03"; weight (ounces) 3.65 vs. 4.19.
 Not only is the reel what I'd call an ideal size for its given line ratings, but it is now also one of the lightest reels available, period.
-In case you missed my recent piece about this, check it out by clicking here.

-With this being a premium reel, I was expecting the build quality to be extremely clean and precise.
+With this premium reel, I expected the build quality to be immaculate and precise.
 I'm happy to report that my Litespeed F indeed lives up to expectations by sporting tight tolerances, clean, smooth surfaces, and no harsh or sharp angles to the touch—two thumbs up!

-The drag system is comprised of Waterworks-Lamson's unique conical system which generates friction from a pair of cones rather than with typical round washers.
-For a little more explanation of this proven drag system, you can check this out.
-All that aside, how does it function?
+The drag system is comprised of Waterworks-Lamson's unique conical system, which generates friction from a pair of cones rather than typical round washers.
+You can check this out for a little more explanation of this proven drag system.
+But, all that aside, how does it function?

 There's no better word to describe the drag other than smooth.
-No matter what the setting, the drag kicks in without any blip of startup inertia and stays buttery as line flows off the spool.
-Additions to the drag system this year are re-engineered drag seals for an even higher level of protection against grit and water.
-I've hardly torture-tested the reel thus far, but after several dunkings the drag still operates perfectly.
+No matter the setting, the drag kicks in without any blip of startup inertia and stays buttery as the line flows off the spool.
+This year, additions to the drag system include re-engineered drag seals for an even higher level of protection against grit and water.
+I've hardly torture-tested the reel thus far, but after several dunkings, the drag still operates perfectly.

 Incoming and outgoing clicks are modestly loud and exhibit a quality tone.
-The reel handle is on the basic side, but it's an excellent size and taper for maximum comfort.
+The reel handle is on the basic side, but it's a perfect size and taper for maximum comfort.
 One thing I love most about the reel is that there's no slop to it.
 The frame and spool are bound together with a tight, precise feel, while the handle is equally as solid on its post.
-When cranking, this gives the reel an increasingly refined feel.
+When cranking, this makes for an increasingly refined feel.
 For rapidly regaining loose line, the spool will also spin several times when quickly "slapped" on the rim.

-Speaking of retrieving line, the F has a very fast pickup thanks to its 1-inch width and generous 3.75-inch diameter.
-Going by diameter alone, it beats out other similar reels such as the Nautilus XM 4/5 (3.5 inches), Abel VAYA 5/6 (3.62 inches), and Galvan Torque T-5 (3.5 inches), however, the Ross Evolution LTX 5/6 beats it at 3.83 inches.
+Speaking of retrieving line, the F has a speedy pickup thanks to its 1-inch width and generous 3.75-inch diameter.
+Going by diameter alone, it surpasses other similar reels such as the Nautilus XM 4/5 (3.5 inches), Abel VAYA 5/6 (3.62 inches), and Galvan Torque T-5 (3.5 inches).
+However, the Ross Evolution LTX 5/6 beats it at 3.83 inches.
 Without checking every reel in existence, it's safe to say the Litespeed F is on the larger side.

-This is a simple pull-apart spool setup, so there's no levers, tools, or buttons involved.
-I never have any issues when separating or joining the spool and frame.
-The lack of any mechanism gives the reel an ultra-clean appearance and really lets that cool "ninja star" (as I call it) at the spool's center really stand out.
+Thanks to the "pull-apart" design of the spool and frame, no levers, tools, or buttons are involved when separating or joining them.
+The lack of any mechanism gives the reel an ultra-clean appearance and lets that cool "ninja star" (as I call it) at the spool's center stand out.